 Dried mud and pet hair are easily thwarted by this model, which comes with an Active AirClean filter.
-It features two electrostatic filters to remove allergens, plus a charcoal-filter to absorb odors.
-If you have pets and allergies this model will get rid of nasties and is easy to empty so you don't need to worry about being triggered by emptying it either.
+It features two electrostatic filters to remove allergens, plus a charcoal filter to absorb odors.
+If you have pets and allergies, this model will get rid of all the nasties and is easy to empty so you don't need to worry about being triggered by emptying it either.

 The suction on this model is great and it has a good range of tools, all handily stowed in the body of the vacuum cleaner.
 Switching between settings is simple – just flip the foot control to adjust brushes or retract the cable.

 While it isn't the smallest, it is a neat design that is easy to transport and store.
 That said, when it is in high suction mode on the carpet, you might notice its weight and strength, so we recommend turning it down so the foot glides more easily.